World Customs Organization

 - Capacity building for customs modernisation and reforms, including in the context of development cooperation;

 - Mutual Administrative Assistance for the prevention, investigation and repression of customs offences.

-The EC is a contracting party to several WCO Conventions, and contributes to the work of this organisation, including by ensuring presence and coordination with the Member States in defining and representing Community positions in the relevant bodies managing these conventions.
+The EU is a contracting party to several WCO Conventions, and contributes to the work of this organisation, including by ensuring presence and coordination with the Member States in defining and representing EU positions in the relevant bodies managing these conventions.